Menu

 Home-based returns create another issue in that they usually take way longer to process than in-store returns.
 During that additional processing time in-transit, units are not available to other customers and, consequently, brands tend to increase their inventory levels to keep the same level of in-store product availability.
 To do so of course, requires the use of more textiles for extra production and transportation of these extra goods.

-Returns that do not go directly to stores also have a negative impact on the predictability of sales, especially for points of sale that have not yet implemented intelligent, bottom-up inventory management solutions that are able to automate decisions and apply hyper-local forecasting for full in-season flexibility.
+Returns that do not go directly to stores also have a negative impact on the predictability of sales, especially for points of sale that have not yet implemented intelligent, bottom-up merchandise planning solutions that are able to automate decisions and apply hyper-local forecasting for full in-season flexibility.

 In order to meet availability at all times, especially when you are anticipating that some garments will be temporarily “lost”, retailers are tending to buy more stock at the beginning of the season and probably have more units than expected at the end of the season: two scenarios with high environmental and economic impacts.